Conservatives top party donation list

 Conservatives outstrip Labour donations by three to one

-The Conservatives reported three times the size of donations as any other party at the start of 2018.
+The Conservatives reported three times as many donations as any other party at the start of 2018.

-The Tories said they got £4.7m in the first three months of the year, compared with £1.4m gifted to Labour and £564,000 to the Liberal Democrats.
+The Tories said they got £4.7m in the first three months of the year, compared with £1.4m given to Labour and £564,000 to the Liberal Democrats.

 Leading Tory donors include Ehud Sheleg, an Israeli-born businessman who recent media reports have suggested could become the party's treasurer.